-Whether an act will be considered 'anticompetitive' depends on the limiting principle of whether it has an intended negative effect on a competitor that is 'predatory, exclusionary or disciplinary'.52 This does not necessarily require subjective intent, and the Tribunal has held that intent can be inferred from the reasonably foreseeable consequences of the conduct or the circumstances in which it is undertaken.53
+Whether an act will be considered 'anticompetitive' depends on the limiting principle of whether it has an intended negative effect on a competitor that is 'predatory, exclusionary or disciplinary'.47 This does not necessarily require subjective intent, and the Tribunal has held that intent can be inferred from the reasonably foreseeable consequences of the conduct or the circumstances in which it is undertaken.48

-Further to the ultimate result in the TREB case, the Guidelines, as updated in 2019, take the position that 'certain acts not specifically directed at competitors could still be considered to have a predatory, exclusionary, disciplinary or some other anticompetitive purpose'.54 This interpretation would encompass 'facilitating practices' that do not themselves harm a competitor but permit coordination.
-It is broader than the interpretation that appeared to have been applied in the earlier Canada Pipe case, in which the requirement that an anticompetitive act be intended to harm a competitor was essential.
-The Tribunal's initial decision in TREB also arguably foreclosed the broader interpretation.
-However, as discussed above, the Tribunal's ruling upon reconsideration, as upheld by the Court of Appeal, leave open the possibility that a range of acts not specifically directed at one's competitor may constitute 'anticompetitive acts'.
+Further to the ultimate result in the TREB case, the Guidelines, as updated in 2019, take the position that 'certain acts not specifically directed at competitors could still be considered to have a predatory, exclusionary, disciplinary or some other anticompetitive purpose'.49 This interpretation would encompass 'facilitating practices' that do not themselves harm a competitor but permit coordination.
+It is broader than the interpretation that appeared to have been applied in the earlier Canada Pipe case, in which the requirement that an anticompetitive act be intended to harm a competitor was essential.50 Additionally, as clarified in VAA, in cases where the dominant firm does not compete in the market it is alleged to control, the Bureau (and the Tribunal) will consider whether the firm has a plausible competitive interest when determining whether it has engaged in a practice of anticompetitive acts.

 Substantial lessening or prevention of competition